Eddy Nait Slimani: Professional kickboxing career

 Nait Slimani won his next three fights in a row, against Mehdi Traia, Anthony Recio and Soufiane Hammani.
 He then participated in the Simply The Boxe four man tournament.
 In the semifinals, he beat William Saidi by first-round knockout, and won the tournament with a decision win against Vang Moua.

 After his second tournament win, Nait Slimani was scheduled to fight Edson Fortes at La Nuit des Gladiateurs, and won the fight by decision.
-He was subsequently scheduld to fight Allan Gozdzicki for the WKN European 64.5 kg title.
+He was subsequently scheduled to fight Allan Gozdzicki for the WKN European 64.5 kg title.
 Nait Slimani beat Gozdzicki by decision.
 Following a successful title defense against Antoine Habash at World GBC Tour 8, Nait Slimani took part in the 2015 Simply The Boxe four man tournament.
 He beat Franck Reoutzkoff by knockout in the semifinals, and Yohann Drai by split decision in the finals.

 In May 2015, Nait Slimani suffered the first loss of his professional career, losing to Cedric Castagna by decision.
 The two of them then fought an immediate rematch, with Nait Slimani winning by decision.
 Nait Slimani was then scheduled to fight Antonio Campoy at Battle of Saint-Raphael 3 for the WKN International -66.7 kg title.
 He knocked Campoy out in the first round.

 Nait Slimani participated in his second World GBC Tour four man tournament, and faced Cosmin Podoriu in the semifinal.
 Nait Slimani beat him by decision, and won the tournament with a second-round TKO of Houcine Bennoui.